h4md153v63n/CVEs/Intern_Membership_Management_System/Intern_Membership_Management_System-SQL-Injection.md

 ## References:

 ## Description:
-Intern Membership Management System 2.0 allows SQL Injection via parameters 'userName','firstName', 'lastName', '' and 'gender' in "/intern/user_registration/".
+Intern Membership Management System 2.0 allows SQL Injection via parameters 'userName', 'firstName', 'lastName', and 'gender' in "/intern/user_registration/".
 Exploiting this issue could allow an attacker to compromise the application, access or modify data,  or exploit latest vulnerabilities in the underlying database.

 ## Proof of Concept: